In a life cut tragically short even as Florent Schmitt’s was blessedly long, Olivier Despax was a musical meteor shot

 Under the name Olivier Despax and The Gamblers, the band was signed to a three-year contract with the Barclay record label, which expanded its fame across the country with songs such as The Madison, Be-Bop-a-Lula, Sack O’Woe and Mashed Potatoes.

-During the summer of 1962, Olivier Despax and The Gamblers appeared at the grand opening of the soon-to-be-famous Le Papagayo nightclub in St. Tropez.
+During the summer of 1962, Olivier Despax and The Gamblers appeared at the grand opening of the soon-to-become-famous Le Papagayo nightclub in St. Tropez.
 The band was flying high … but as is often the case, personality conflicts within the group led to its disbandment just two years later.

 Undeterred, Olivier Despax proceeded to embark on a solo career, singing as well as playing the guitar.
 Clips from several television appearances in the mid-1960s demonstrate his photogenic personality as well as his sophisticated crooner’s voice, such as this December 1965 RTF performance of the Henri Salvador ballad Syracuse.

-There was even a joint television appearance with the actress Brigitte Bardot in a song titled The Guitar Lesson, where Olivier Despax attempts to teach Miss Bardot how to play the instrument — only to have the stage-set morph into a nuptials scene.
+There was even a joint television appearance with the actress Brigitte Bardot in a song titled The Guitar Lesson, where Olivier Despax attempts to teach Mlle.
+Bardot how to play the instrument — only to have the stage-set morph into a nuptials scene.
 This broadcast led to rumors of a romantic relationship between the two artists (which proved to be unfounded).

 During the mid-1960s, Despax also parlayed his “movie-star good looks” into a film career, ultimately starring in a dozen French films by 1970.

 Unfortunately, as Mortimer Winterthorpe states in his biographical profile, for Olivier Despax it was “too soon, too young”: The artist suffered the curse of a young death in 1974 at the age of 35, in stark contrast to his grand-uncle Florent Schmitt, who had lived to the age of nearly 90.

-Unlike many young stars whose lives have been cut short by drugs, alcoholism or other actions of their own doing, Despax was stricken with leukemia, which in a sense makes his early death even more tragic.
+Unlike many young stars whose lives have been cut short by drugs, alcoholism or other actions of their own volition, Despax was stricken with leukemia, which in a sense makes his early death that much more tragic.